Loading...

 Gathering all relevant documents is one of the most important elements necessary to win unemployment hearings.
 Hence, employers attending an unemployment hearing should submit any requested documents to the hearing officer before the hearing and bring all necessary records to the hearing to defend their position.
 These documents might include the following:

-• Employment history documents showing the employee’s first and last day of employment, their job title, duties and pay rate at the time of separation.
+• Separation documents: Employers should submit employment history documents that show the employee’s first and last day of employment, their job title, duties and pay rate at the time of separation.
+Examples of separation documents include termination notices, resignation letters or separation notices.

-• Disciplinary records and performance reviews outlining warnings, suspensions and performance improvement plans; and
+• Disciplinary records: Disciplinary records and performance reviews that outline warnings, suspensions and performance improvement plans are strong evidence employers can provide in an unemployment hearing.

-• Policies and procedures including the company handbook, attendance records, applicable training manuals, copies of posted bulletins regarding policies and signed acknowledgment of receipt forms for all of these documents.
+• Company policies: Policies and procedures, including the company handbook, attendance records, applicable training manuals, copies of posted bulletins regarding policies and signed acknowledgment of receipt forms for all of these documents.

 In case of failing to submit the necessary documents at the initial protest level, employers much have them for the hearing.
 Otherwise, the hearing officer may disallow the documents from being considered as evidence of the separation.